bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 ### Final remarks

-There are many small steps to this project, and starting early and making progress every day is important so that you learning is rewarding and enjoyable.
+There are many small steps to this project, and starting early and making progress every day is important so that your learning is rewarding and enjoyable.
 Coding projects can quickly become overwhelming if put off too long.
 Think one piece at a time, and remember this is an opportunity to learn.